-- 1. Log in as root to the vSphere console. - Type the following command to change to the appropriate directory: # cd /etc/ssh - 3.
-Edit the sshd_config file using vi.
-Use the following command: # vi sshd config - 4.
-Press the down arrow key to move the cursor to the PermitRootLogin line, and move the cursor to the word no. Press the i key to insert text. - 5.
-Type the word yes and delete the word no. - 6.
-Press the Escape key to return to command mode. - Type the following command to save and exit the file: :wq - 8.
-Type the following command to restart the ssh service: # service sshd restart
+- 4. Press the down arrow key to move the cursor to the PermitRootLogin line, and move the cursor to the word no. Press the i key to insert text. - 5.
+Delete the word no, and type the word yes. - 6.
+Press the Escape key to return to command mode. - 7.
+Type the following command to save and exit the file:

+:wq

+8. Type the following command to restart the ssh service:

+service sshd restart